 Title BUILD YOUR SOCIAL ENTERPRISE - VALUE PROPOSITION CANVAS Objectives o Foster creativity and innovation among participants o Encourage teamwork among the participants o Build team spirit while working on common ideas o Promote learning about the social entrepreneurship among the group Duration 160 minutes Description Note: This session is ideally done after participants have received prior theoretical input about the topic.
 It could be done after having explored the topic deeply, and this will transform the knowledge into practice.
 [SLIDE: Value Proposition & Business Model Canvas] Explain the whole group that they will be working together in small teams to create their social enterprise ideas.
 Make a summary of the previous sessions to remind them what was learned.
-Give them the following input, written on a flip chart so they can all take notes (or prepare it as a handout, one per each team). - 10 minutes ■ Divide them into small teams of maximum 3-4 people per team, give them the handout, flipchart paper and markers and let them work.
-Upon return, they must be ready with a presentation of their idea. - 80 minutes Participants have to discuss and respond to the following questions: WHAT? - What kind of social enterprise do you want to set up?
+Give them the following input, written on a flip chart so they can all take notes (or prepare it as a handout, one per each team). - 10 minutes Divide them into small teams of maximum 3-4 people per team, give them the handout, flipchart paper and markers and let them work.
+Upon return, they must be ready with a presentation of their idea. - 80 minutes Participants have to discuss and respond to the following questions: # WHAT? - What kind of social enterprise do you want to set up?
 It can be a product or a service.
-VISION WHY? - What makes it useful and convenient, and a winning idea?
+VISION # WHY? - What makes it useful and convenient, and a winning idea?
 What community needs does it answer to?
 What makes it innovative?
-VALUE HOW? - What do you need to start in terms of resources (financial, human and other kinds of resources)?
+VALUE # HOW? - What do you need to start in terms of resources (financial, human and other kinds of resources)?
 How are you going to make it successful?
 What would be its slogan or campaign to launch it?
-MISSION FOR WHO? - what is the customer profile? what are the customer's needs?
+MISSION # FOR WHO? - what is the customer you going to make it successful?
+What would be its slogan or campaign to launch it?
+MISSION # FOR WHO? - what is the customer profile? what are the customer's needs?
 What are the difficulties and problems that you want to answer? what will be the advantages for the customers?
-CUSTOMER SEGMENT participants must first complete the VALUE PROPOSITION CANVAS and then the BUSINESS MODEL CANVAS (simplified) Presentation of group work on social enterprises created by participants followed by feedback provided by participants and trainers.
+CUSTOMER SEGMENT Participants must first complete the VALUE PROPOSITION CANVAS and then the BUSINESS MODEL CANVAS (simplified) Presentation of group work on social enterprises created by participants followed by feedback provided by participants and trainers.
 Allow enough time for each group to introduce and the participants to ask or clarify any questions they might have.
-Close the session with a debriefing and a round of applause for all the good work. - 50 minutes Results Knowledge how to set up a social enterprise based in community needs, specific information on steps to follow for opening a social enterprise.
+Close the se Results all the good work. - 50 minutes Knowledge how to set up a social enterprise based in community needs, specific information on steps to follow for opening a social enterprise.
 Skills improved: Creative thinking, solving problems, making decisions, observing surroundings, basing actions on needs and opportunities of the immediate context, working in a team and accepting other ideas.

-Materials Colorful Paper
+Materials ■ Colorful Paper

-needed A4 paper
+needed ■ A4 paper

 markers